 Olympics-bound Canadians warned about measles

-Public health nurse Ellie Duke prepares a vaccination at Cache la Poudre Elementary School in LaPorte, Colo.
-(THE CANADIAN PRESS / AP-The Fort Collins Coloradoan, Dawn Madura)
+Public health nurse Ellie Duke prepares a vaccination at Cache la Poudre Elementary School in LaPorte, Colo. on Wednesday, June 1, 2011.
+(The Fort Collins Coloradoan / Dawn Madura)

 Published Sunday, April 22, 2012 12:47PM EDT

 As many as 3 million visitors will descend on London this summer for the Olympic Games, bringing with them viruses from around the world -- including the one that causes measles.

 That's why infectious disease experts are warning Canadians planning to travel to London for the Games to make sure they are vaccinated.

 Measles is not exactly a common illness; in fact, it was once mostly eradicated in Canada.
 But a huge outbreak last year in Quebec shows just how vulnerable many Canadians are to it.

 Last summer's outbreak in the area of Drummondville was by far the worst seen in the Americas in 20 years.
 A full 776 people were reported ill and one out every nine required hospitalization.

 That outbreak was likely started by someone who picked up the disease while traveling in Europe.
 The Public Health Agency of Canada analyzed virus samples from the infected Quebecers and conﬁrmed they had the same strain that has been circulating through France.